javerhoeven/HelmholtzResonatorCalculator/README.md

 This creates the virtual environment and installs all dependencies.

 ### 5. Run the Calculator
-Running the calculator for the first time might take a few seconds.
+Running the calculator for the first time might take up to a minute.
 ```bash
 poetry run hrcalc
 ```